-These are the top 20 best-selling whiskey brands in America, according to IRI Worldwide, a market research firm that measures off-premise sales such as those in liquor, grocery, and convenience stores.
+These are the top 20 best-selling whiskey brands in America, according to data provided by IRI Worldwide, a market research firm that measures off-premise sales such as those in liquor, grocery, and convenience stores.

 Popular in the States as well as Latin America, Buchanan’s 12 Year is noted for its honey toast, spice, and fruit flavors.

 Launched in 1992, Knob Creek is a relative newcomer to the American whiskey scene.
 The Kentucky-based brand was one of the first premium small-batch whiskeys on the market and has since become in-demand among collectors and aficionados.

 17. Four Roses Bourbon

 Though Four Roses bourbon was taken off the American market at the end of the 1950s, it returned with vigor in 2002.
 With four Kentucky whiskeys now on its permanent roster, Four Roses is known for its masterful blends and highly sought-after limited releases.

 Always on the shortlist for best Scotch whiskies in the world, The Glenlivet is known for its long-aged spirits.
 Despite not making it on last year’s top 20 list, The Glenlivet sits firmly at no. 16 for 2022.

 For many years, Southern Comfort was a flavored liqueur with nary a trace of whiskey.
 It’s come a long way since Sazerac bought the brand from Brown-Forman in 2016.
 Today, the whiskey-based liqueur is still flavored with fruit and spice, but has a little more street cred.